openshift/openshift-origin-design/designs/virtualization/4.x/create-vm-dropdowns/create-vm-dropdowns.md

 # create VM dropdowns

-This im will cover varios updates to the VM creation wizard
+This item will cover various updates to the VM creation wizard
 - Adding descriptions to the dropdown fields (using this pattern https://github.com/patternfly/patternfly-design-kit/issues/218)
 - Renaming fields
 - Reordering fields